 * I grew up with relatives that trickled in from Korea one by one that brought different ways of speaking and being in the world.
 As a kid trying to fit in, I shied away from them because of their connection to the things kids made fun of me for.

-* I grew up on kimchi, egg rolls, japchae, rice dumpling soup, ramen, an assortment of banchan, bibimbap, gimbap, jjajangmyeon, bulgogi, tteokguk on the korean new year, sundubu-jjigae, pajeon, and hobakjuk porridge.
+* I grew up on kimchi, egg rolls, japchae, rice dumpling soup, ramen, an assortment of banchan, bibimbap, gimbap, jajangmyeon black noodles, bulgogi, tteokguk on the korean new year, sundubu-jjigae, pajeon, and hobakjuk porridge.

 * I never saw people that looked like me in movies or on tv except Connie Chung and Long Duck Dong.
-Not seeing others who looked like me or my family made me feel lower class.
+Not seeing others who looked like me or my family made me feel less than.

 * I lost the Korean language because my mother wanted me to just “fit in” to a single American definition because of her own internalized racism about her poor immigrant language.

-* I walked through alleyways where nip and gook were written on walls from heightened tension after the Vietnam War and I knew I was the gook.
+* I walked through alleyways where nip and gook were written on walls from heightened tension after the Vietnam War and I knew I was a gook.

 * I sat on Korean furniture and learned the significance of little Korean objects, like the rabbits on the moon.

-* I witnessed my mom being robbed by a white man and the white people around her watched and didn’t help due to anti-immigration sentiment at the time.
+* I witnessed my mom being robbed by a white man and the white people around her watched and didn’t help due to anti-immigration sentiment.

 * I had a brief affair with a white rock star who seduced me because he fetishized half asian girls.
 That is all he saw or cared to see in me.

-* I fiddled with tape in the mirror so my eyes would be more like the women I saw in magazines.
+* I fiddled with tape in the mirror so my eyes would be more like the women I saw in magazines in the 80s.

 * I watched as my mom graduated with her GED and later from cosmetology school but was afraid to take her application in because white salons didn’t hire people like her.
-She remained a factory worker until her death.
+She remained a factory worker.

-* My home was always filled with foods none of my friends had ever heard of and smelled unlike traditional American foods.
+* My home was always filled with foods none of my friends had ever heard of.

 * My mom sang me the SanToki song and now I sing it to Hollis.